Work and interests

-Leandro is currently working on TIGTHAT project, which will lay the scientific foundations of a health impact assessment tool to estimate health impacts of transport choices applicable in a wide variety of urban settings around the world.
-Within this project, he is leading two dose-response meta-analyses encompassing the relationship between physical activity and 46 disease endpoints (protocols here and here).
-He is also a collaborator on the SALURBAL (“SALud URBana en America Latina” – Urban Health in Latin America) project, which aims to learn from Latin America on what makes cities healthy, equitable and environmentally sustainable.
-In SALURBAL, Leandro has been applying systems thinking and modelling to study the links between urban environment, transportation, and health.
+Leandro contributed on the TIGTHAT project, which lays the scientific foundations of a health impact assessment tool to estimate health impacts of transport choices applicable in a wide variety of urban settings around the world.
+Within this project, his contributions include two dose-response meta-analyses encompassing the relationship between physical activity and multiple physical and mental disease endpoints (protocols here and here), and the first health impact assessment model that quantifies the health impacts of changes in population travel patterns in an African setting (Accra, Ghana).

 Since July 2019, Leandro is a Lecturer in Complexity Science in Public Health at Queen’s University Belfast Centre for Public Health.
 For more details, visit: https://pure.qub.ac.uk/en/persons/leandro-garcia.